 However, you can request that the military installation send it to you after they have received it.
-Also be warned they may not call you when it comes in, so make sure you contact them around the time it is supposed to arrive.
+Also, be warned they may not call you when it comes in, so make sure you contact them around when it is supposed to arrive.

 Family Travel Message

-To Do List While Waiting
+To-Do List While Waiting

 As I write this, we are waiting for my husband’s orders.
-Setting up your car shipment, appointments for the movers, etc. can’t be done until you have orders.
-If you are in our situation, there’s some things you may want to do while you wait.
+Setting up your car shipment, appointments for the movers, etc., can’t be done until you have orders.
+If you are in our situation, there are some things you may want to do while you wait.

 The above link explains what needs to be included in this letter.
 Also, you’ll want to take care of any repairs your car needs.
-After $900, we no longer have four warning lights on our Pontiac Sunfire’s dash, but I have a feeling this cost much less in the U.S. than if we repaired it in Germany.
+After $900, we no longer have four warning lights on our Pontiac Sunfire’s dash, but I feel this cost much less in the U.S. than if we repaired it in Germany.

 In my next article, I’ll discuss what to do after getting orders and completing the actual move.
 Preparing to move OCONUS can seem overwhelming, but I always tell myself that if other people have done this before me, then certainly I can do it as well.